SIVF: GPU-Resident IVF Index for Streaming Vector Search: Related Work

 \subsection{Optimization of Graph-Based Indices}

 Graph-based indices remain the state-of-the-art for high-recall retrieval.
-To address performance bottlenecks in production, general frameworks like VSAG~\cite{10.14778/3750601.3750624} optimize memory access patterns and parameter tuning, while SOAR~\cite{DBLP:conf/nips/SunSDGK23} improves indexing structures.
+To address performance bottlenecks in production, frameworks like VSAG~\cite{10.14778/3750601.3750624} optimize memory access patterns and parameter tuning, while SOAR~\cite{DBLP:conf/nips/SunSDGK23} improves indexing structures.
+Of note, CAGRA~\cite{10597683} establishes a new state-of-the-art for static graph construction and search throughput on GPUs; however, it is fundamentally designed for write-once-read-many workloads and lacks native support for the efficient, fine-grained in-place deletions required by streaming applications.
 Navigational efficiency is a key optimization target; SHG~\cite{10.14778/3748191.3748212} introduces a hierarchical graph with shortcuts to bypass redundant levels, and probabilistic routing methods~\cite{lu2024probabilistic} have been proposed to enhance traversal.
 Several works focus on distance metric optimizations: ADA-NNS~\cite{10.1145/3696410.3714870} utilizes angular distance guidance to filter irrelevant neighbors, DADE~\cite{10.14778/3712221.3712244} accelerates comparisons via data-aware distance estimation in lower dimensions, and HSCG~\cite{10.1145/3769786} adapts the Monotonic Relative Neighbor Graph for cosine similarity using hemi-sphere centroids.
+Efforts to improve graph construction and maintenance include LIGS~\cite{10.1145/3726302.3730028}, which employs locality-sensitive hashing (LSH) to simulate proximity graphs for faster updates, and CSPG~\cite{DBLP:conf/nips/YangCZ24}, which crosses sparse proximity graphs.
+Addressing robustness, Hua et al.~\cite{10.1145/3769783} propose dynamically detecting and fixing graph hardness for out-of-distribution queries.
+MIRAGE-ANNS~\cite{10.1145/3725325} attempts to bridge the gap between incremental and refinement-based construction.
+Furthermore, theoretical frameworks like Subspace Collision~\cite{10.1145/3709729} provide guarantees on result quality via clustering-based indexing.